chris-koester-db/dbsql_query_logger/README.md

 # Databricks SQL Query Logger

-Retrieves DBSQL [query history](https://docs.databricks.com/api/workspace/queryhistory/list) and merges it into a Delta Lake table.
+Retrieves DBSQL [query history](https://docs.databricks.com/api/workspace/queryhistory/list) using the Databricks SDK for Python.
+The library can be used for ad hoc data retrievel or as an incremental ingestion pipeline.

-A [System Table](https://docs.databricks.com/en/administration-guide/system-tables/index.html) containing similar data is on the Databricks roadmap, so solutions like this will be mostly unecessary in the near future.
+A System Table called [system.query.history](https://docs.databricks.com/en/admin/system-tables/query-history.html) is now available, and is the recommended way of obtaining query history data.

 ## Features
 - Ingests DBSQL query history based on supplied parameters